Now available: Accelerated TMS

 TMS therapy has been used in clinical psychiatric practice since 2008 in the USA following its clearance by the FDA.
 It is non-invasive and drug-free, with none of the systemic side effects associated with medications.
 Despite its breakthrough success in achieving remission from depression, a major challenge of conventional repetitive transcranial magnetic stimulation (rTMS) has been the inconvenience of daily treatments, and the consequent long duration of the treatment course.

 Fortunately in 2018, a new breakthrough in TMS revolutionized our treatment options with the development and FDA-approval of Intermittent Theta-Burst Stimulation (iTBS).
 Just like rTMS, iTBS is a non-invasive brain stimulation treatment that is FDA-cleared for treatment-resistant depression (TRD).
-It uses a different magnetic pulse at a higher frequency, delivering the treatment in just over 3 minutes. iTBS was proven in 2018 to be as effective as rTMS with obvious advantages in time.
+It uses a different magnetic pulse at a higher frequency, delivering the treatment in 9 minutes. iTBS was proven in 2018 to be as effective as rTMS with obvious advantages in time.
 This also opened the door to newer methodologies for providing TMS therapy—most importantly, the ability to provide multiple sessions a day.
 This is called accelerated TMS.
 Accelerated TMS evolved over time to allow the course of the treatment to be shortened from 6 weeks to just 5 days!

 The term accelerated TMS is used in the medical literature to describe any TMS therapy protocol utilizing more than one TMS session per day.
 Today, the terminology “accelerated TMS” and “accelerated TBS” is commonly used to describe the protocol in which the patient receives 10 TMS therapy sessions a day for 5 days for a total full course of 50 TMS therapy sessions, allowing an entire treatment course to be completed much more quickly than previously available.